Plan Your Visit

 How to get here

 Stonehenge is easy to get to.
 You can take the train to Salisbury train station and then take The Stonehenge Tour bus.
-You can also take a day trip by bus from London or Bath; it's around 2 ½ hours from London and around an hour from Bath.

 Go to our Directions page for parking information and a post code for sat navs.
 Leave plenty of time at peak summer weekends when roads into the West Country can be busy.